Discythe/Credits/README.md

  - Bot and server icon created by Stuupidfish (Or Stuuupidfish?
 Plz tell us, stuu(u)pidfish) (@Stuuupidfish#7450)
  - Scythe Weapons/Robe Icons by FreePik via flaticon.com
+ - Based of of Scythe by Neal Shusterman